MinhMXC/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-* **Disclaimer**: There are some examples of invalid commands along with explanations.
-However, the actual error message displayed by NetWise may not mention the exact error.
-Please refer back to this User Guide for the detailed parameters' constraints.
+* **Disclaimer**: Some examples in this guide include invalid commands for illustration purposes.
+  The actual error messages shown in NetWise may differ or be less specific.
+  For detailed information about command formats and parameter constraints, please refer to the relevant sections of this User Guide.

 </div>